hphelion/documentation/bindings.fog.cdn.md

 ##Connecting to the Service## {#ConnectingtotheService}

-For information on connecting to the service, please see the [Connecting to the HP Helion Cloud Service](/bindings/fog/connect) page.
+For information on connecting to the service, please see the [Connecting to the HP Helion Public Cloud Service](/bindings/fog/connect) page.

 ##CDN-Enabling an Existing Container## {#CDN-EnablinganExistingContainer}